AmirLayegh/kg-rag-book/README.md

 A GraphRAG (Graph Retrieval-Augmented Generation) project using LangChain and Neo4j.

+This repository contains the implementation examples and code from **"Essential GraphRAG: Knowledge Graph-Enhanced RAG"** by Tomaž Bratanič and Oskar Hane, published by [Manning Publications](https://www.manning.com/books/essential-graphrag).

+## About the Book

+**Essential GraphRAG** teaches you to implement accurate, performant, and traceable RAG by structuring the context data as a knowledge graph.
+The book covers how to upgrade your RAG applications with the power of knowledge graphs, delivering better performance, accuracy, traceability, and completeness compared to traditional RAG approaches.

 ## Overview

-This project combines the power of graph databases with language models to create intelligent retrieval-augmented generation systems.
+This project combines the power of graph databases with language models to create intelligent retrieval-augmented generation systems, following the methodologies outlined in the Essential GraphRAG book.

 ## Features

-- **LangChain Integration**: Leverage LangChain's comprehensive ecosystem for LLM operations
 - **Neo4j Graph Database**: Store and query knowledge graphs efficiently
+- **Hybrid Search**: Combines vector similarity search with traditional keyword search
-- **Vector Embeddings**: Support for semantic search using ChromaDB and sentence-transformers
+- **Vector Embeddings**: Support for semantic search using sentence-transformers
 - **Document Processing**: Parse and process various document formats (PDF, HTML, etc.)
+- **GraphRAG Implementation**: Complete implementation following the book's methodologies

 ## Setup